arukurei/daicon-docs/docs/getting-started/setup.en.md

 ### Script override

 As you may have noticed, there is a script already attached to the node.
 This is a script file that defines **ALL** nodes of this type.
-Thus, it is the same for all of them and can never be edited.
+Thus, it is the same for all of them and can never be edited for local functionality.

 ![Pasted image 20250222173306.png](../assets/images/pasted-images/Pasted%20image%2020250222173306.png)